Military Child Custody Explained

 Here’s the thing—judges don’t take their court orders lightly.
 They want parents to adhere to possession orders in order to maintain stability in the court system and for the child—the same way commanding officers want to maintain the stability and rank in the military.

 You do still have the ability to file a modification and request a hearing on the issue.

-However, in light of COVID-19, there is a backlog in the family courts, which means it will take a long time to get into court in the first place.
+However, we’re still experiencing a backlog in the family courts that spiraled due to the pandemic, which means it could take a long time to get into court in the first place.
 It is also very unlikely the court will allow you to move based on temporary orders.